myTerminal/book-summaries/mastering-creativity-_-james-clear.md

 It doesn't matter what you are trying to become better at, if you only do the work when you're motivated, then you'll never be consistent enough to become a professional.

-The ability to show up everyday, stick to the schedule, and do the work - especially when you don't feel like it - is so valuable that it is literally all you need to become better 99% of the time.
+The ability to show up every day, stick to the schedule, and do the work - especially when you don't feel like it - is so valuable that it is literally all you need to become better 99% of the time.

 ### The Pain of Being a Pro